 - TAs are expected to remain in the department throughout the final examination period to assist as proctors for final exams (own course if applicable and at least one other).
-See Important Dates on Quest (2016/2017) for the start and end dates for final exams.
+See Important Dates for the start and end dates for final exams.

 Extra Duties Required of TAs: